fabioMatosCosta/messages-api/README.md

 This parameter is the user id, I assumed the user is logged in, and we have access to his user id, it should be a number.

+`:message_id`

+This parameter is the id of a message in the database, it should be a number.

 #### Get /allusers

 http://localhost:8000/api/v1/messages/allusers